collective/collective.impersonate/docs/index.rst

     :alt: screenshot of the Impersonate menu item
     :scale: 100 %

-You will see a form that displays the users on your site (their user IDs are in the Available Users column, and their full names are in the Fullname column).
+You will see a form that displays the users on your site, listing user IDs and full names.

 .. image:: impersonate_form.png
     :alt: screenshot of the @@impersonate form
     :scale: 100 %

-In the "Target user" field, enter the ID of the user you want to impersonate, then press the Impersonate button.
+In the "Enter user ID" field, enter the ID of the user you want to impersonate, then press the Impersonate button.

 You will see the name of the impersonated user appear on the personal menu toolbar button in the bottom left corner of your browser window.